Copyleft: History

 As Stallman deemed it impractical in the short term to eliminate current copyright law and the wrongs he perceived it to perpetuate, he decided to work within the framework of existing law; in 1985, he created his own copyright license, the Emacs General Public License, the first copyleft license.
 This later evolved into the GNU General Public License, which is now one of the most popular free-software licenses.
 For the first time, a copyright holder had taken steps to ensure that the maximal number of rights be perpetually transferred to a program's users, no matter what subsequent revisions anyone made to the original program.
 This original GPL did not grant rights to the public at large, only those who had already received the program; but it was the best that could be done under existing law.

 The new license was not at this time given the copyleft label.
 Richard Stallman stated that the use of "Copyleft" comes from Don Hopkins, who mailed him a letter in 1984 or 1985, on which was written: "Copyleft – all rights reversed", which is a pun on the common copyright disclaimer "all rights reserved".

 In France, a series of meetings taking place in 2000 under the title "Copyleft Attitude" gave birth to the Free Art License (FAL), theoretically valid in any jurisdiction bound by the Berne Convention and recommended by Stallman's own Free Software Foundation.
-Shortly thereafter, a separate, unrelated initiative in the United States yielded the Creative Commons license, available since 2001 in both permissive (BY) and copyleft (BY-SA) variants and more specifically tailored to U.S. law.
+Shortly thereafter, a separate, unrelated initiative in the United States yielded the Creative Commons license, available since 2001 in both permissive (BY) and copyleft (BY-SA) variants and more specifically tailored to US law.

-Copyleft principles
+Principles

 Freedom

 While copyright law gives software authors control over copying, distribution and modification of their works, the goal of copyleft is to give all users of the work the freedom to carry out all of these activities.
-These freedoms (from the Free Software Definition) include:
+The Free Software Definition lists "four essential freedoms" of software use: